ew46883-collab/A-simple-html-UUID-generator-by-NightSubmarine/README.md

 # A-simple-html-UUID-generator-by-NightSubmarine
-A simple UUID generator written in JavaScript and HTML.Supports adding timestamps and time zones.
+A simple UUID generator written in JavaScript and HTML.Supports adding timestamps and time zones.Supports the ISO 8601 standard.